Setting up an IDE for RevBayes

 Prerequisites

-You will first need to install RevBayes from source.
-Once RevBayes is installed you will need to open VSCode.
-Once VSCode is open you will need to select the RevBayes folder from wherever you have stored on your computer.
+You will first need to set up the build environment by compiling RevBayes on the command line.
+Once you have compiled RevBayes, open VSCode.
+Once VSCode is open you will need to select the RevBayes folder from wherever you have stored it on your computer.

 Now you will need to install three extensions to get RevBayes to work nicely.
 To do this click on the button shown below in VSCode.